 Academic Appointments – University of Central Florida

-Associate Professor, Communication Sciences and Disorders (Tenured) (2001 – Present)
+Associate Professor, School of Communication Sciences and Disorders (Tenured) (2001 – Present)

 Founder & Director, UCF Listening Center (January, 2013 – Present)

 Assistant Professor, School of Communication Sciences and Disorders (Tenure Earning) (1995 – 2001)